 What gets you out of bed in the morning?
-Statistics suggests that 1 in 3 people are not happy with their lives.
+Statistics suggests that only 3 in 10 people are happy with their lives.
 According to the Japanese, everyone has what is known as an Ikigai.
-The term is composed of two Japanese words: iki referring to life, and kai, which roughly means “the realisation of what one expects and hopes for”.
-Or what the Japanese call “a reason for being”.[perfectpullquote align=”right” cite=”” link=”” color=”” class=”” size=””]Understanding what you love and what you’re good at leads you to passion.[/perfectpullquote]
+The term is composed of two Japanese words: ‘iki’ referring to life, and ‘kai’, which roughly means ‘the realisation of what one expects and hopes for’.
+Or what the Japanese call ‘a reason for being’.

 Ikigai can be achieved by answering four distinct questions.

 - What does the world need? (your mission)